OpenResearchInstitute/flex-grblock-cardiff/README.md

 This code provides an implementation of a receive block for the FlexRadio 6K series.
 It depends upon the flexclient python module, which can be installed with pip.

+Contributors:

+We use the black code formatter for consistency, please check your formatting before submitting pull requests